Anamaya1729/Machine-Learning-Basics/ML_algos_from_scratch/cross_validation_from_scratch/README.md

 Cross validation is a technique used to evaluate machine learning models on a limited data sample.
 The goal is to estimate how the model will generalize to an independent data sample.
 That is, to use a limited data sample in order to estimate how the model will behave in real world.

 ### Input Format
-The input format is a csv file with the first row as the column names and the first column as the index.
-The last column is the target variable.
+The input format is a model and a input feature, target attribute and number of folds.
+The model is a function which takes input feature and target attribute as input and returns the model.
+The input feature and target attribute are numpy arrays.
+The number of folds is an integer.

 ### Output Format
 The output is a dictionary with the following keys: